xxbastian-gbxx/mms-board/README.md

 <br><br>

 ## How did the project start?
 > *From February 20 to 24, 2023 there was a virtual [IT-Camp](https://itcamp-dd.de/) for the region of Dresden in Saxony, Germany.
-The task was to build a onboarding app for new employees of the company [MMS](https://www.t-systems-mms.com/).*
+The task was to build an onboarding app for new employees of the company [MMS](https://www.t-systems-mms.com/).*

 <br>